Clayfield, Queensland: History

 A stump-capping ceremony for Wooloowin Methodist Church was held on Saturday 30 November 1901.
 The site was on Old Sandgate Road at the junction with Bayview Terrace (now 170 Bonney Avenue).
 While the church was being built, it was destroyed by a cyclone in January 1901.
 The church was re-built and opened on Sunday 13 April 1902 by Reverend Robert Stewart, President of the Queensland Methodist Conference.
-In 1975 Wooloowin Methodist Church amalgamated with Eagle Junction Congegational Church (at 211 Bonney Avenue) to form the Bonney Avenue Cooperative Parish.
+In 1975 Wooloowin Methodist Church amalgamated with Eagle Junction Congregational Church (at 211 Bonney Avenue) to form the Bonney Avenue Cooperative Parish.
 Following the amalgamation that created the Uniting Church in Australia in 1977, it was renamed Clayfield Uniting Church and decided to operate exclusively from the site of the Wooloowin Methodist Church.
-The Eagle Junction Congregational Church and its adjacent hall at 5 Norman Parade wer sold into private ownership; both buildings still exist and are listed on the Brisbane Heritage Register.
+The Eagle Junction Congregational Church and its adjacent hall at 5 Norman Parade were sold into private ownership; both buildings still exist and are listed on the Brisbane Heritage Register.
 The foundation stone of the current Clayfield Uniting Church building was laid on Sunday 2 March 1986 by Reverend Leslie Tiplin Vickery and it was opened and dedicated on 5 April 1987 by Reverend Barry Dangerfield.

-In February 1920 "The Drane Estate", made up of 71/2 allotments plus a substantial residence on 2 1/2 allotments, was advertised for auction by Thorpe & Sharp, Auctioneers.
+In February 1920 ,"The Drane Estate", made up of 71/2 allotments plus a substantial residence on 2 1/2 allotments, was advertised for auction by Thorpe & Sharp, Auctioneers.
 A map advertising the auction states the estate is overlooking Clayfoeld Station, 6 minutes from Eagle Junction Railway Station and 3 minutes from Clayfield Tram Terminus.

-In April 1920 "Insulae Park Estate" made up of 23 allotments was advertised for auction by Thorpe & Son, Auctioneers.
+In April 1920, "Insulae Park Estate" made up of 23 allotments was advertised for auction by Thorpe & Son, Auctioneers.
 A map advertising the auction states the estate is 5 minute walk to Clayfield Station and Tram.

 St Agatha's Catholic Primary School opened on 27 January 1925.

-St Rita's College opened on 31 January1926.
+St Rita's College opened on 31 January 1926.

 Clayfield College opened on 9 February 1931.